-The International Budget Partnership's Open Budget Survey evaluates eight key budget documents of just over 100 governments across the globe.
-These budget documents provide the public with a better understanding of development priorities of their governments and several other fiscal decisions.
+The International Budget Partnership's Open Budget Survey evaluates eight key budget documents to provide the broader public with a better understanding of a given country's development priorities.
 The Citizens' Budget (CB) is an important one of these documents, because it allows for citizens to easily ascertain how the government plans to acquire and spend resources and the criteria for its allocations.
-The CB is a powerful tool with which governments can make budget information available to most of their citizens and, thereby, raise awareness of the importance of the budget.
+The CB is a powerful tool with which governments can make budget information available to non-technical audiences and, thereby, raise awareness of the importance of the budget.
 This document is meant to bridge the gap between simply publishing budget information (transparency) and translating budget information into plain language understood by the majority (accessibility).

-This review analyses the contents and formats of CBs in ten African countries between 2010 and 2016.
-Further analysis was conducted to understand how three out of the ten African countries formulated, published and disseminated their CBs.
+This review aims at contributing to shared experiences in the process of producing CBs in ten African countries between 2010 and 2016.
+This research is intended to analyse the contents and formats of these documents and to understand how three African countries formulated, published and disseminated their CBs.
 With this objective in mind, the review is divided into four parts.
-The first part explains the importance of CBs and what makes a good CB.
-The second section analyses the contents and formats of the CBs produced by ten African countries over the period 2010-2016.
-The third section includes three case studies based on interviews conducted with ministry of finance officials from Nigeria, South Africa and Tanzania.
+The first part explains the importance of CBs and what makes a good CB, according to international standards.
+The second section analyses the contents and formats of the CBs produced by ten African countries over the period 2010-2016, in terms of international standards and recommendations.
+The third section includes three case studies based on interviews conducted with public servants within the ministries of finance in Nigeria, South Africa and Tanzania.
 For each country, we present a brief overview of the status of its CB, a description of the production, publication and dissemination processes, and then some recommendations and lessons learned from their experiences that might be useful to those African governments wanting to start producing a CB.
 The final section offers concluding remarks and recommendations for both those intending to produce a CB for the first time and those trying to improve their CBs.